pratham16cse/cs725-2020-assign2/README.md

 ```

 You are free to use any hyper-parameters in this task.
 Report the hyper-parameter configurations you used and score obtained on test data in the leaderboard.
-Clearly specify the hyper-parameters you used to and the score obtained on leaderboard using those hyper-parameter configurations.
+Clearly specify the hyper-parameters you used and the score obtained on leaderboard using those hyper-parameter configurations.

 #### What to submit in Part 2?
 Create a section `Part 2` in the `Report.pdf` and write the hyper-parameters and scores obtained on test data.